cloudposse/docs/content/scaling-kubernetes-cluster/scale-cluster-horizontally.md

 The `--yes` option immediately applies the changes.
 Not specifying the `--yes` option shows only the changes that are applied.
 {{% /dialog %}}

 Update the Kubernetes state store to match the cluster state.
-This can be done using the following command:
+This can be done using the following command

 ```sh
 kops update cluster --yes
 ```

-Lastly, perform a rolling update for all cluster nodes using the kops `rolling-update` command:
+Lastly, perform a rolling update for all cluster nodes using the kops `rolling-update` command

 ```sh
 kops rolling-update cluster --yes